-The long holiday weekend that marks the unofficial start of summer is finally upon us!
-It is a time many of us look forward to as it means more hours of sunshine, cool evening breezes through open windows, beautiful blooms and that snow is –fingers crossed- officially out of the picture for the next several months.
-Everyone has their own Memorial Day traditions, but this year we invite you to kick off the summer season in Loudoun with one of these five family-friendly activities.
-Don’t forget to share your experience using #LoveLoudoun.
+The long holiday weekend that marks the unofficial start of summer is finally upon us.
+That means sunshine, swimming pools, live music and the familiar sound of bat on ball.
+Everyone has their own Memorial Day traditions, but this year we invite you to kick off the summer season in Loudoun with these five activities.

 Start Memorial Day weekend in the stands, rooting for various sports teams.
 In Purcellville, Fireman’s Field will host the Eastern Women’s Baseball Conference - the longest running women’s baseball tournament in the world – from May 27 to May 29.
 Cheer on the latest generation of women stars with teams from across the U.S. including D.C.
 Thunder and the Baltimore Pirates.

 Speaking of sports, the 5,000 capacity Segra Field stadium in Leesburg is home to two pro sports teams: Major League Rugby’s Old Glory D.C and soccer stars Loudoun United.
 Get tickets for the May 28 game when Loudoun United takes on the Pittsburgh Riverhounds.

 Loudoun has something for the most casual adventure seekers to the most extreme.
 Make a splash to start your Memorial Day weekend at one of Loudoun’s waterparks.
 Sterling’s island-themed park, Volcano Island, is a good place to start with water slides, splash pools and play structures for any kind of fun.

 For a more relaxed escape, try OMfloat in Ashburn, which offers float therapy, and yes, it is as fulfilling as it sounds.